ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ### Hype

 Hype is used to help push beatmaps forward to nomination; similar to how Star Priority was previously used.
-Once a beatmapset has received 5 Hype, it becomes eligible for Nomination.
+Once a beatmapset receives 5 Hype, it becomes eligible for Nomination.
 Please note the following:

 - Each user has a limited supply of hype (5 per month to start).
   - You will regain a hype 30 days after that one hype was used.